Breaking Point (1975)

 And speaking of pseudonyms: names such as Oscar Wilde, Adolf Deutch and Urban Hitler can be seen in the opening credit scene.
 Because why not …

 Although Vibenius was confident enough to get Breaking Point screened at the Cannes Festival which turned out to be a complete disaster shitshow, he feels to this day very bitter about the film and wants no one to see it.
 Can I blame him?
 Maybe, maybe not.
 He went as far as to do his very best to erase the film entirely from its existence by stopping it from spreading on the bootleg market.
 So no, Breaking Point will never get a physical dick-release and is as obscure and rare like a snowball in hell.
-The only place to watch it online as for now is on the porn site spankbang.
+The only place to watch it online as for now is on porn sites.
 Have fun!

 Breaking Point Breaking Point Breaking Point